Overview

 Integrated Pest Management Strategies

 1. Practice strict sanitation.
 Collect and dispose of any and all damaged and fallen fruit.
 Do not compost.
-Place in a sealed plastic bag to prevent adults from emerging and dispose in the trash.
-Also, keep the surrounding area free of weed host plants, such as, wild blackberries and other plants with soft fruit that could harbor the pest.
-Increase air circulation around plants as SWD prefers sheltered areas with high humidity as in dense foliage cover.
+Place in a sealed plastic bag to prevent adults from emerging, and dispose of in the trash.
+Also, keep the surrounding area free of weed host plants, such as wild blackberries and other plants with soft fruit that could harbor the pest.
+Increase air circulation around plants as SWD prefers sheltered areas with high humidity and dense foliage cover.

 2. Harvest early.
 Harvest fruit when it first begins to turn color and allow the fruit to ripen off the plant reducing its attractiveness to the fruit fly.